-Our goal is to understand functions of several variables, in much the same way that the tools of calculus allow us to understand functions of one variable.
-And our secret weapon is going to be to think of a function of several variables as a function of one variable (at a time!), so that we can use those tools to good effect.
-Graphs of functions of two variables We know what such a graph is; but how do we see what it looks like?
-One answer is to think of it as a function of one variable (at a time!).
+Graphs of functions of two variables How do we see what a graph looks like?
+Think about the function one variable at a time!

 If we set y=c=constant, and look at z=f(x,c), we are looking at a function of one variable, x, which we can (in theory) graph.
 This graph is what we would see when the plane y=c meets the graph z=f(x,y); this is a (vertical) cross section of our graph (parallel to the plane y=0, the xz-plane).
 Similarly, if we set x=d=constant, and look at the graph of z=f(d,y) (as a function of y), we are seeing vertical cross sections of our original graph, parallel to the yz-plane.
 Several of these x- and y-cross sections together can give a very good picture of the general shape of the graph of our function z=f(x,y).

 Some of the simplest functions to describe are linear functions; functions having equations of the form z=ax+by+c.
-Their cross sections are all lines; the cross sections x=c all have the same slope b, and the y-cross sections all have slope a.
-Another simple type of function is cylinders; these are functions like $f(x, y) = y^2$ which, although we think of them as functions of x and y, the output does not depend on one of the inputs.
-Cross sections of such functions, setting equal to a constant whichever variable does not change the value of the function, will all be identical, so the graph looks likecopies of the exact same function, stacked side-by-side.
+Their cross sections are all lines; the cross sections x=const all have the same slope b, and the y-cross sections all have slope a.
+Another simple type of function is cylinders; these are functions like $f(x,y) = y^2$ which, although we think of them as functions of x and y, the output does not depend on one of the inputs.
+Cross sections of such functions, setting equal to a constant whichever variable is absent from the expression, will all be identical, so the graph looks like copies of the exact same function, stacked side-by-side.
 Contour diagrams The cross sections of the graph of a function are obtained by slicing our graph with vertical planes (parallel to one of our coordinate planes).
 But we could also use horizontal planes as well, that is, the planes z=constant.
 In other words, we graph f(x,y) = c for different values of the constant c.
 These are called contour lines or level curves for the function f, since they represent all of the points on the graph of f which lie on the same horizontal level (the term contour line is borrowed from topographic maps; the lines represent the level curves of the height of land).
 These have the advantage that they can be graphed together in the xy-plane, for different values of c, because the level curves corresponding to different values of c cannot meet (a point (x,y) on both level curves would satisfy c = f(x,y) = d, so f would not be a function....)
-A collection of level curves also gives a good picture of what the graph of our function f looks like; we can imagine wandering through the domain of our function, reading off the value of the function f by looking at what level curve we are standing on.
-We usually draw level curves for equally spaced values of c; that way, if the level curves are close together, we know that the function is changing values rapidly in that region, while if they are far apart, the values of the function are not varying by a large amount in that area.
-We usually, for convenience, draw the level curves of f on a single xy-plane (since we can keep them somewhat separate), labelling each curve with its z-value.
-We could reconstruct a picture of the graph of f by drawing the level curve f(x,y)=c on the horizontal plane z=c in 3-space.
+A collection of level curves also gives a good picture of what the graph of our function f looks like; we can imagine wandering through the doman of our function, reading off the value of the function f by looking at what level curve we are standing on.
+We usually draw level curves for equally spaced values of c; that way, if the level curves are close together, we know that the function is changing values rapidly in that region, while if they are far appart, the values of the function are not varying by a large amount in that area.